SebWouters/CheMPS2/README.md

 of the Hamiltonian class, including functions to get or set specific variables, as well as the save and load functions to store the Hamiltonian on disk.

-[CheMPS2/Heff.cpp](CheMPS2/Heff.cpp) contains the constructor and destructor of the Heff class, as well as the top-level functions to perform the effective Hamiltonian times guess-vector multiplication and Davidson's algorithm.
+[CheMPS2/Heff.cpp](CheMPS2/Heff.cpp) contains top-level functions to perform the effective Hamiltonian times vector multiplication for Davidson's algorithm.

 [CheMPS2/HeffDiagonal.cpp](CheMPS2/HeffDiagonal.cpp) contains the